-Students seeking teacher licensure in Spanish should meet with their advisor and with the Licensure officer in the School of Education and Human Development.
+Students seeking teacher licensure in Spanish are required to take SPAN 470, Methodology of Teaching Second Languages.
+Students should meet with their advisor and with the Licensure officer in the School of Education and Human Development.
 For additional information, see SECONDARY EDUCATION MINOR in the School of Education and Human Development section.